stephane-nganou/autonomous_traders/README.md

 Autonomous Trading plattform using 4 Agents.
-We use MCP in it this projects and the Agents are allowed to change strategies based on the market trend.
+We use MCP services in it this projects and the Agents are allowed to change strategies based on the market trend.